risk-first/website/book1/Part3.md

 - preview of what's to come in part 3.

+The point of part 2 is to give a taxonomy for talking about risk.

 Bad to leave on the failure notes, let's talk about some successes.